U.S. diplomat says top levels of Trump administration in on Ukraine pressure

 “The vice president nodded, he heard what I said, and that was pretty much it,” Sondland testified.

-Sondland, tapped as Trump’s envoy after he donated $1 million to the president’s inauguration, said Trump told him there was no quid pro quo in the requests to Ukraine but that Zelenskiy should “do the right thing.”
+Sondland, tapped as Trump’s EU envoy after he donated $1 million to the president’s inauguration, said Trump told him there was no quid pro quo in the requests to Ukraine but that Zelenskiy should “do the right thing.”

-The envoy also said Trump never told him directly that the aid to Ukraine was conditioned on Kiev announcing investigations, a statement that Republican Representative Mark Meadows said on Twitter showed that Sondland was “yet another witness who can’t testify to the Democrats’ accusations.”

-But Sondland testified he was “adamantly opposed” to the suspension of the security aid because “the Ukrainians needed those funds to fight against Russian aggression.”
+The envoy also said Trump never told him directly that the aid to Ukraine was conditioned on Kiev announcing investigations.
+Sondland testified he was “adamantly opposed” to the suspension of the security aid because “the Ukrainians needed those funds to fight against Russian aggression.”

 “In the absence of any credible explanation for the suspension of aid, I later came to believe that the resumption of security aid would not occur until there was a public statement from Ukraine committing to the investigations of the 2016 election and Burisma, as Mr. Giuliani had demanded,” Sondland testified.